-What is Windows MDM Diagnostics Tool?
+What are the Benefits of the MDM Diagnostics Tool?

-How to Use MDM Diagnostics Tool
+How to Use MDM Diagnostics Tool?

 Usage 1: Syntax: MdmDiagnosticsTool.exe -out < output folder path >